Across the Universe (album): Reaction

-TrouserPress.com called Across The Universe a "too-rare example of an indie act benefiting musically from major-label treatment"—citing an "increased rock edge that doesn't detract from the gentle charm" of tracks like "Snow Days", "Gone, Gone, Gone" and "The Crane"—the latter being the closest thing the album had to a hit.
+Trouser Press called Across the Universe a "too-rare example of an indie act benefiting musically from major-label treatment"—citing an "increased rock edge that doesn't detract from the gentle charm" of tracks like "Snow Days", "Gone, Gone, Gone" and "The Crane"—the latter being the closest thing the album had to a hit.

-New York Newsday praised the album's "original melodies, soaring, driving hooks, and precise, daringly oddball lyrics", but complained that "the jokey tone often descends into feyness, then facetiousness," and said the "overbaked singing accentuates the overly florid lyrics of otherwise engaging songs".
+Newsday praised the album's "original melodies, soaring, driving hooks, and precise, daringly oddball lyrics", but complained that "the jokey tone often descends into feyness, then facetiousness," and said the "overbaked singing accentuates the overly florid lyrics of otherwise engaging songs".
 The Toronto Star called Across the Universe "odd stuff, but completely engaging."

-The band itself was less than satisfied with the album.
+The band was less than satisfied with the album.
 "We did not succeed on Across the Universe," Matt Wilson later said.
 "There was kind of a compromise between what the label wanted on there and what the band wanted."
 Despite this attempt to tailor the product for the record-buying public, Across the Universe sold a disappointing 33,000 copies—a showing characterized by Wilson as "bad, really bad."